SamuelCochrane/mkdocs-blog/docs/posts/Using ControlNet to Create Battle Maps.md

 ---

-From here, we probably want to explore [[Upscaling Stable Diffusion Outputs]] to add more detail and resolution to the generated maps.
+From here, we probably want to explore [[Upscaling Stable Diffusion Outputs|Upscaling Stable Diffusion Outputs]] to add more detail and resolution to the generated maps.

-We also might want to explore [[Regional Prompting With Stable Diffusion]] to specify specific areas as a bedroom, tavern interior, forest, etc.
+We also might want to explore [[Regional Prompting With Stable Diffusion|Regional Prompting With Stable Diffusion]] to specify specific areas as a bedroom, tavern interior, forest, etc.